-In the event individuals' day or work program are cancelled, staff on duty must remain at the residence until they are relieved by incoming staff.
+In the event individuals' day or work programs are cancelled, staff on duty must remain at the residence until they are relieved by incoming staff.

 In the event that the Commonwealth of Massachusetts designates a state of emergency and driving ban, office personnel will not need to report to work.
 Essential personnel (those responsible for supervision of individuals served) must make all efforts to report to work, even in a state of emergency.
 The Guild will utilize every available measure to support staff safety when a driving ban is in place.
+The Chief Executive Officer or her designee may close The Guild's administrative offices due to inclement weather.